 I first had this at a restaurant where I used to work.
 I was totally intrigued by the taste and texture.
 The challenge was to recreate it.
 As it happens, there was a recipe for white gazpacho in The New York Times this week.
 I also found a recipe on Epicurious that sounded similar to version I’d had before, but the NYT recipe, from the chef at Casa Mono, seemed even closer.
 In the end I used elements of both.

-The grapes I buy here are not seedless, so I patiently cut each one in half and removed the seeds before blending.
-Tedious, yes, but necessary: The seeds will make the soup bitter.
-So will almond skins, so use peeled nuts.
+The grapes I buy here in Paris are not seedless, so I patiently cut each one in half and removed the seeds before blending.
+Tedious, yes, but necessary: The seeds will make the soup bitter, as will almond skins, so use peeled nuts.
 Spanish Marcona almonds are authentic and tasty, but regular old almonds will do just fine as long as they are fresh.

 Garnished with more grapes and toasted almonds, this soup is a lovely first course.
-Or serve it with bread and some jamón ibérico and call it lunch.
+Serve it with bread and some jamon and call it lunch.

-Note: You will need a blender or food processor and a fine strainer.
+Note: You will need a blender or food processor and a fine strainer for this recipe.

 2 c water

 2 c stale, crustless bread, cut into 1″ pieces

 2 c skinless almonds (sliced or whole), lightly toasted, plus some for garnish